725 African and Asian Diasporas: Culture, Politics, Identities

 - Term 2

 Scholars of diaspora have argued that diaspora has enabled the conceptualisation of communities beyond reified and essentialist ethnic or racial configurations.
 Central notions associated with diaspora are those of imagination, consciousness, subjectivity, recognition.
 As James Clifford long ago noted, diaspora functions as a utopic/dystopic vision to think of political subjectivities and communities not as epiphenomena of nation-states but as springboard for de-territorialised formations.
 Yet, many diasporic communities are still trapped in (albeit ever transforming) colonial forms of power and material dispossession, not only of their identity and culture, but also of their land and resources.
-Against this background the course offers an exploration of the formation of diasporas and their cultural politics.
+Against this background the module offers an exploration of the formation of diasporas and their cultural politics.
 It looks at how diasporic subjectivities are formed through gendered aesthetic practices and performances, which can take on and signify religious, cultural, political meanings, which are in turn constantly negotiated, hybridised and re-fashioned across bodies, times and spaces.
 It also focuses on how the liberal state deals with difference and diasporic identities.
-In particular, the course examines the ways in which secularism and multiculturalism have “managed” embodied identities and subjectivities that are visible in the public sphere as well as attempts to contain, manage, suppress and domesticate ‘difference’.
-In the second part, the course focuses on diasporas as cultures of resistance and the dissolution of boundaries effected in everyday diasporic practices, from pop-culture to music, literature and food.
+In particular, the module examines the ways in which secularism and multiculturalism have 'managed' embodied identities and subjectivities that are visible in the public sphere as well as attempts to contain, manage, suppress and domesticate 'difference'.
+In the second part, the module focuses on diasporas as cultures of resistance and the dissolution of boundaries effected in everyday diasporic practices, from pop-culture to music, literature and food.

 Objectives and learning outcomes of the module